eabeam/EC137.S21/Capstone 03.md

 **3.**   Pre-existing policies/evidence: Summarize what policies are being considered, what we know about them.

-**4.**   Policy options: Include 2-3 policy options, weigh advantages and disadvantages.
+**4.**   Policy options: Discuss possible policy option(s) specifically.
 Link to existing evidence of what works when possible.

 **5.**   Policy recommendation: Make a clear recommendation

 **6.**   References: Include any citations you have.
-Throughout your brief, you must cite **at least 3** **papers** from <u>peer-reviewed, academic journal articles</u>, however you’ll likely have far more citations – use in-text citations when relying on other sources to support your statements, especially in statement of problem/background and pre-existing policies/evidence.
+Throughout your brief, you must have at least **4 references** besides yoru data, of which you have **at least 2 papers** from <u>peer-reviewed, academic journal articles</u>.
+Use in-text citations when relying on other sources to support your statements, especially in statement of problem/background and pre-existing policies/evidence.
 Use MLA, APA, or Chicago formatting - it does not count toward youword limit.

-*Your data analysis will likely be integrated into (2) and (3)*
+*Your data  will likely be integrated into (2) and (3)*

 **Your policy brief text should be 1,000-1,500 words** (excluding references, including executive summary).
 If it's too long, cut it!
 Submit as a word doc or PDF.